DinVision/QuickLaunch/README.md

 <b> About the App: </b>
 *Din Quick Launch Toolbar* App is a simple App with auto-hide feature for Windows 11/10 to manage Shortcuts.
-This App is available on <a href="https://apps.microsoft.com/detail/9n7nxtc0kbks" target="_blank"> Microsoft Store</a>.
+This App is available on [Microsoft Store](https://apps.microsoft.com/detail/9n7nxtc0kbks).
 See following YouTube Video for a quick demonstration of the App.
 For any inquiries on this App, please email me at dinvision.bc@gmail.com <img width="28" height="14" alt="CanadaFlag_28x14" title="Canada" src="https://github.com/user-attachments/assets/5f50d6dd-25b9-4da1-987f-ff151f1770a2" />